OHI-Science/ohimanual/3_conduct_manual/frequently_asked_questions.md

 **Q: How is commercial high and low bycatch calculated?**

 A: Commercial high and low bycatch are categorical values that were set based on fishing gear type.
-This began as a list of gear types used, producing a range of potential bycatch frequencies (from local reports when possible), which can be rescaled.
+This began as a list of gear types used, producing a range of potential bycatch frequencies (from local reports when possible), which can be rescaled.-->